About

 Wi-Fi Connection

-To get the list of available Wi-Fi networks
+Get the list of available Wi-Fi networks

 nmcli device wifi list

-To connect to a Wi-Fi
+Connect to a Wi-Fi

 nmcli device wifi connect <SSID_or_BSSID> password <password>